X-wing fighter: Cultural influence

 A model of Luke Skywalker's X-wing was among 250 Star Wars-related items on display at the National Air and Space Museum celebrating the franchise's twentieth anniversary.
 An original X-wing filming prop sold at auction for $160,000 in July 2016.
-In 2007, the San Diego Tripoli Rocket Association built and launched a 23 ft X-wing model propelled by four rockets, which exploded seconds after launch.
+In 2007, the San Diego Tripoli Rocket Association built and launched a 23 ft X-wing model propelled by four rockets, which disintegrated seconds after liftoff.
 A life-size X-wing is suspended from the ceiling at the Star Trader gift shop in Disneyland in California, as well as one displayed outdoors by the Star Tours attraction at Disneyland Paris.
 A life-size X-wing made from Lego blocks appeared in Times Square, and a 3/4-size replica is on display at the Wings Over the Rockies Air & Space Museum in Denver.

 In 2018, a number of Star Wars starfighters had their aerodynamic abilities tested using the Autodesk Flow Design virtual wind tunnel program.
 When tested, the classic T-65 X-wing design had a drag coefficient of 0.45, which is only slightly better than the coefficient of a sphere.
 The newer T-70 X-wing flown by Poe Dameron (Oscar Isaac) was more aerodynamically sound with a rating of 0.24, but still fell short of the F-4E Phantom with its 0.02 drag coefficient.
 These poor results were rationalized with the in-universe explanations that drag coefficient plays no role in space travel, and that Star Wars fighters can use repulsorlifts and deflector shields to give themselves better flight profiles.

+In 2016, Hot Wheels once again created a Star Wars-themed full-sized car, this time was a depiction of the X-wing (dubbed as the 'carship', a combination of 'starships' and 'cars') to coincide the release of the Star Wars Carships line.
+The car's design was said to be inspired by most of the open- wheeled race cars.
+It was showcased at San Diego Comic-Con that year and currently as part of the Garage of Legends car collection.

+In 2023, Heritage Auctions sold an original 20-inch model of an X-wing starfighter used in the climatic space battle in 1977’s Star Wars for a record-setting $3.135 million.